yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 - Configures the SanDisk BlobStore bean.
 - Configures the Space to use the above blobStore implementation also configure the cache size, in this LRU cache the space store also the data objects and not just the object indexes in RAM.

-## Flash device stickiness
+# Automatic Data Recovery

-In order to make sure the a space will perform recovery from the right flash device we are using [Instance level SLA]({%latestjavaurl%}/configuring-the-processing-unit-sla.html#deployment-requirements---hosts-zones-and-machine-utilization).
+To allow the data grid perform data recovery from the right flash device on startup you should use [Instance level SLA]({%latestjavaurl%}/configuring-the-processing-unit-sla.html#deployment-requirements---hosts-zones-and-machine-utilization).

-With this SLA we control where a specific space will be deployed.{%wbr%}
-A processing unit template is installed at `XAP_HOME/deploy/templates/blobstore-datagrid`.
-Inside this template there is an sla configuration file at `blobstore-datagrid/META_INF/spring/sla.xml`.
+With this SLA you control where a specific space instance will be provisioned.
+You may find a bloblstore data grid processing unit template at `XAP_HOME/deploy/templates/blobstore-datagrid`.
+Within this template there is an sla configuration file `blobstore-datagrid/META_INF/spring/sla.xml`.

-At this example the first instance is deployed to a specific machine (specified by its IP address), and its second instance for the same partition is deployed to a different machine.
+With the following example the first instance is provisioned into a specific machine (specified by its IP address), and its second instance for the same partition is provisioned into a different machine.
 {% highlight xml %}
   <os-sla:sla>
         <os-sla:instance-SLAs>